 What is happening in the Netherlands?
-Isn't the Netherlands supposed to be this liberal country?
+Isn't that country supposed to be this liberal haven?
 And who is Black Pete anyway?

 helper.
-This folkloric Saint Nicholas, popularly Sinterklaas, is the Dutch 'ancestor' of his slightly more obese American namesake Santa Claus.
+This folkloric version of Saint Nicholas, popularly Sinterklaas, is the Dutch precursor of his obese American namesake Santa Claus.
 Pete hands out

 he wears glossy, seventeenth-century page's clothes with an equally old-fashioned ruff around his neck and an ostrich feather in his hat.

 Children love him to bits.
 But there is one problem: his face is black as soot, he wears lipstick, has black curly hair, he wears golden

 and to make things worse: his boss is this dignified, white, wise saint dressed in a red bishop's garment, wearing a red mitre.
 He is endowed with a